Rise of SCO

-The Regional Anti-Terrorist Structure (RATS), headquartered in Tashkent, Uzbekistan, is a permanent organ of the SCO which functions to promote cooperation of member states against the spread of terrorism, separatism and extremism.
+- The Regional Anti-Terrorist Structure (RATS), headquartered in Tashkent, Uzbekistan, is a permanent organ of the Shangai Cooperation Organisation which functions to promote cooperation of member states against the spread of terrorism, separatism and extremism.

 SCO Modus Operandi

-The Chairmanship of SCO is aquired by rotation for a period of one year by the Member States.
+- The Chairmanship of Shangai Cooperation is acquired by rotation for a period of one year by the Member States.

-The SCO Secretary-General and the Executive Director SCO RATS are appointed for a term of 3 years.
+- The SCO Secretary-General and the Executive Director of Shangai Cooperation Organisation-RATS are appointed for a term of 3 years.

-The Council of Heads of States is the apex decision-making body within the SCO.
+- The Council of Heads of States is the apex decision-making body within the Shanghai Cooperation.
 This council meets at the annual SCO summits, which are held every year in one of the member states’ capital cities.

-The Council of Foreign Ministers of SCO holds regular meetups, where the current international scenario and the SCO’s relationship with other International organizations are discussed upon.
+- The Council of Foreign Ministers of Shangai Cooperation holds regular meetups, where the current international scenario and the SCO’s relationship with other international organizations are discussed.

-The Council of National Coordinators works to coordinate cooperation of member states within the framework of the SCO’s charter.
+- The Council of National Coordinators works to coordinate the cooperation of member states within the framework of the Shangai Cooperation Charter.

 SCO Observer States

-Afghanistan – awarded the observer status of SCO at the 2012 SCO summit held in Beijing, China on 6 June 2012.
+- Afghanistan – awarded the observer status of Shangai cooperation at the 2012 SCO summit held in Beijing, China on 6 June 2012.

-Belarus – awarded the status of Dialogue Partner of SCO at the 2009 SCO Summit held in Yekaterinburg, and was granted the observer status of SCO in 2015.
+- Belarus – awarded the status of Dialogue Partner in 2009, Summit held in Yekaterinburg, and was granted the observer status of Shangai cooperation in 2015.

-Mongolia – It became the first country to receive observer status of SCO, at the 2004 Tashkent Summit.
+- Mongolia – It became the first country to receive observer status of Shangai cooperation, at the 2004 Tashkent Summit.

 SCO Dialogue Partners